-Gus had to be wheeled throughout the Center, but in order to give him some exercise we did let him walk to the bathroom and back.
-He would totter like a newborn foal, so a supervisor had to hold on to a canvas strap that was tied around Gus’s waist.
+Gus had to be wheeled throughout the Center, but in order to give him some exercise we did let him walk to the hall bathroom and back.
+He would totter like a newborn foal, so a staff member had to hold on to a canvas strap that was tied around Gus’s waist.
 Gus would lean so far forward that he seemed about to topple over with each step, when suddenly he’d sling his back leg ahead and slam that foot on the ground, restoring a temporary equilibrium.
-The supervisor, supposedly in control, actually felt as though he were being yanked along by a kid in a halter—a grinning, lurching, 140-pound kid.
+The supervisor or teacher, supposedly in control, actually felt as though he were being yanked along by a kid in a safety harness—a grinning, lurching, 140-pound kid.

-Taking Gus to the bathroom consumed much of the break period, so it was assigned to a different supervisor each week.
+Taking Gus to the bathroom consumed much of the break period, so it was assigned to a different person each week.
 When it was my turn, Gus would usually flip the light switch on as we entered the bathroom; then I’d shut the door behind us.
-Because of his seizures, Gus’s capabilities varied a lot: some days he was alert; other days he was in a fog.
-Most of the time, though, he could undo his belt buckle by himself.
+Because of his seizures, Gus’s mental state varied a lot: some days he was alert; other days he was in a fog.
+His capabilities varied accordingly, but most days he could undo his belt buckle by himself.
 Then, after getting a tight grip on the waistband of his jeans, he’d give it a sharp jerk, unsnapping the button.
 Next he’d carefully arrange his hands—one to hold the top of his jeans steady while the other pulled the zipper.
 He’d get the zipper down after a couple of tries; then he’d slide the jeans down to his ankles.
 Positioning himself over the toilet, he’d simultaneously pull his underpants down and sit on the seat—a quick, practiced motion aimed at protecting what little privacy his life afforded.

 Afterwards, with the aid of a support bar screwed into the wall, he’d stand, then draw his underpants up.
 After tucking his shirt into his underpants in a lumpy, uneven way, he’d pull his jeans up.
 He needed me for the next step: tugging and swearing at and eventually snapping his too-tight jeans at the waist.
 Gus drooled a lot, and whenever I worked with him I expected to get a little wet.
 The only time it made me cringe was when I didn’t see it coming: I might be focusing completely on his uncooperative snap, when all of a sudden I’d get zapped on the hand by a cool, dangling stream.